Integrative Care Mastery Home-Study Course: Teaches MT's How to Connect With DC's, Get Referrals, and Professionally Co-Manage Their Care.

 √ Comprehensive Course Manual

-Your professionally designed, educationally rich manual teaches you step-by-step procedures to confidently co-manage clients and patients who are also being treated or referred to you by a DC.
+Your professionally designed, educationally rich 300-page manual teaches you step-by-step procedures to confidently co-manage clients and patients who are also being treated or referred to you by a DC.

 You learn how to confidently consult with patients, examine them, measure and monitor their progress using professional quality SOAP notes, and provide treatments that are integrated with ones DC's provide.